twolfson/twolfson.com/articles/retina-sprites-are-here.md

 retinaSrcFilter: ['*-2x.png']  // Only includes `-2x` images
 ```

+// TODO: Outputting a normal and retina spritesheet

+// TODO: Outputting a single CSS file

+// TODO: More documentation and details can be found in the [grunt-spritesmith][] documentation

 //- TODO: Do we really want to go into this much detail?
 Yes, we should be helpful.
 But we need to be wary of using gists since they don't support nesting/good structure.

 # gulp